How to Export ChatGPT to Word Without Losing Formulas and Formatting

 Can I export an entire ChatGPT conversation to Word?

 Yes.
-Select the full conversation (or the portions you need), copy it, paste it into AI Export Sidebar or AI Markdown Converter, and export to Word.
+Select the full conversation (or the portions you need), copy it, paste it into Chat2Word - AI Markdown Converter, and export to Word.
 All messages, headings, lists, code blocks, formulas, and diagrams will be preserved in a structured document.

 Is there a free way to export ChatGPT to Word?

-Visit the Microsoft Store listing for AI Export Sidebar or AI Markdown Converter for current pricing information.
+Visit the Microsoft Store listing or App Store listing for current pricing information.

 Does this work with ChatGPT-4, GPT-4o, and other models?